jiang18/mph/docs/docs/examples.md

 ## Genetic correlation
 Estimating genetic and environmental correlations for the [QTL-MAS 2012](#qtl-mas-2012) dataset

-Bivariate GREML with two variance components (VCs) is equivalent to univariate GREML with six VCs.
-Though MPH is not designed for estimating between-trait correlations, it can do so when provided the five GRMs (excluding the residual one).
+Bivariate REML can be transformed into univariate REML.
+Though MPH is not designed for estimating between-trait correlations, it can do so when provided with correct GRMs.

+### Genome-wide
-1. Make a new phenotype file and a new covariate file for a trait pair.
+1. Make a new phenotype file and a new covariate file for a pair of traits.
-2. Make five relationship matrices for a trait pair.
+2. Make three GRMs and two residual covariance matrices for a pair of traits.
 3. Run REML using a GRM list file like [this](https://github.com/jiang18/mph/blob/main/examples/QTL-MAS-2012/bivar.grms.txt).
 4. Interpret the VC estimates.